cockroachdb/docs/v21.2/stream-data-out-of-cockroachdb-using-changefeeds.md

 [`CREATE CHANGEFEED`](create-changefeed.html) is an [enterprise-only](enterprise-licensing.html) feature.
 For the core version, see [the `CHANGEFEED FOR` example above](#create-a-core-changefeed).
 {{site.data.alerts.end}}

-In this example, you'll set up a changefeed for a single-node cluster that is connected to a local HTTP server via a webhook.
+<span class="version-tag">New in v21.2:</span> In this example, you'll set up a changefeed for a single-node cluster that is connected to a local HTTP server via a webhook.
 For this example, you'll use an [example HTTP server](https://github.com/cockroachlabs/cdc-webhook-sink-test-server/tree/master/go-https-server) to test out the webhook sink.

 1. If you do not already have one, [request a trial enterprise license](enterprise-licensing.html).